libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/introMPI/introMPI.rst

 .. literalinclude:: hellompi.c
 	:linenos:

 .. note:: In this hello world program, it illustrates how to use some basic functions of MPI.
 First, it initializes the MPI execution environment.
 Then it prints "Hello world from process rank of number of processes".
-Then it terminates the MPI execution environment.
+Finally, it terminates the MPI execution environment.

-.. rubric:: Footnotes
+.. rubric:: References
 ..
 [1] https://computing.llnl.gov/tutorials/mpi/
 ..
 [2] https://computing.llnl.gov/tutorials/mpi/